-Rent out your property with a New Hampshire (NH) Lease Agreement written according to New Hampshire’s landlord-tenant laws.
-The lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
-You agree to rent out all (or a part of) your property to a tenant, and they agree to the terms and conditions you lay out in the lease agreement.
+A New Hampshire lease agreement is a document written according to New Hampshire’s landlord-tenant laws.
+The lease agreement creates a legally binding contract between the landlord and their tenant(s).
+The landlord agrees to rent out all (or a part of) their property to a tenant, and they agree to the terms and conditions within the lease agreement.

-- A landlord must provide reasonable written or verbal notice. (§ 540-A:3)
+A landlord must provide reasonable written or verbal notice before entering the property when a tenant lives there (§ 540-A:3).